HWTechClub/hwtech.club/README.md

 # Tech Club Website
-The main website of the tech club to inform people about various activities and missions.
+The main website of the tech club to inform people about various activities and missions of the club.
+Developed by the Design Team and maintained by Tech Club.

 ## Description